richardlam4391/IBM-Data-Analyst-Professional-Certificate/IBM Data Analyst Capstone Project/Exercise and Project/README.md

 Date Completed: May 2025

-- Generated interactive dashboards to present the hecnology tools for many people with different age and education in present and future.
+- Generated interactive dashboards to present the technology tools for many people with different age and education in present and future.

 - Collected, scraped and wrangled data in technology trends from many web sources.